nicolelpepper/EDS223-aquaculture-habitat-suitability/README.md

 - The `Depth` dataset is from General Bathymetric Chart of the Oceans (GEBCO).
 The SST data is stored in `/data/` folder in the repo as `depth.tif`, I did not push the original full dataset to GitHub, it was accessed locally.

-- The `Exclusive Economic Zone (EEZ) Boundary` dataset is from Marine Regions.
+- The `Exclusive Economic Zone (EEZ) Boundary` data is from Marine Regions.
 The EEZ data is stored in `/data/` folder in the repo as `wc_regions_clean.shp`, I did not push the original full dataset to GitHub, it was accessed locally.

-- The `West Coast State Boundary` dataset is from TIGRIS.
-The state boundary data was accessed using the `TIGRIS` library in R-Studio.
+- The `State Boundary` dataset is from TIGER/Line Shapefiles.
+R package `TIGRIS` version 1.5.0. https://CRAN.R-project.org/package=tigris.

 ### Repo structure: